23 School Britannia

 ‘Nobody’s born bad,’I replied. ‘ Like anything, it just takes a lot of practice.
 Anti-social behaviour is something that people learn.
 If you can learn to treat others with disrespect you can learn to be kind.
 Teachers have to understand the conditions in which children learn.’

 ‘Just don’t fall for this modern nonsense about emotional problems.
 Broken homes and so on.
 Delinquents play up to this.
 They come up with such excuses as, ‘My family don’t understand me.
 It’s not their fault though.
 They’re poor.
 My old man’s a drunk.
 My sister makes love for a pound note.
 My mother, well I don’t know if she’s really my mother.
 That’s why I’m disturbed.
 It’s on account of I’m deprived.
 But don’t let me put you off.
-Stick it to them.
+Gird you loins and stick it to them.
 We need you to stay here at least until the school holidays.
 Changing teachers unsettles them.’

 ‘Gotcha.’